core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 | No.  | C | U | N | R | Name                                    | Format | Length | Default |
 | TBD  |   | x | - |   | Multicast-Response-<br>Feedback-Divider | uint   | 0-1    | (none)  |
-{: #mrfd-table title="The&nbsp;Multicast-Response-Feedback-Divider&nbsp;Option.
+{: #mrfd-table title="The Multicast-Response-Feedback-Divider Option.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 C=Critical, U=Unsafe, N=NoCacheKey, R=Repeatable" align="center"}

 The Multicast-Response-Feedback-Divider Option is of class E for OSCORE {{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}}.

 ## Processing on the Client Side # {#ssec-rough-counting-client-side}

-Upon receiving a response with a Multicast-Response-Feedback-Divider Option, a client SHOULD acknowledge its interest in continuing receiving multicast notifications for the target resource, as described below.
+Upon receiving a response with a Multicast-Response-Feedback-Divider Option, a client that is interested in continuing receiving multicast notifications for the target resource SHOULD acknowledge its interest, as described below.

 The client picks an integer random number I, from 0 inclusive to the number Z = (2^Q) exclusive, where Q is the value specified in the option and "^" is the exponentiation operator.
-If I is different than 0, the client takes no further action.
+If I is different from 0, the client takes no further action.
 Otherwise, the client should wait a random fraction of the Leisure time (see {{Section 8.2 of RFC7252}}), and then registers a regular unicast observation on the same target resource.

 To this end, the client essentially follows the steps that got it originally subscribed to group notifications for the target resource.
 In particular, the client sends an observation request to the server, i.e., a GET request with an Observe Option set to 0 (register).
 The request MUST be addressed to the same target resource, and MUST have the same destination IP address and port number used for the original registration request, regardless of the source IP address and port number of the received multicast notification.